-October 19 - Bob Paquette of Select Sound talks about his microphone collection.
+October 19 - Bob Paquette of Select Sound talks about some of his microphone collection.
+He will also discuss his trip to the National Historical Radio Conference.
 Also Charles Dettman discussed his personal old radio collection and Fred Linn also discussed some old receivers and some old radio company history.